-I like to use a jar, but a bowl works just as well.
+I like to use a small jar, but a Mason jar or bowl works just as well.
 Add the oats, milk, chia seeds, and Biscoff cookie butter to the jar and give it a stir.
 This is mostly to get the oats evenly “wet” and the cookie butter into the mix, instead of just sitting on top.

 Now, cover the container and stick it in the fridge.
 Leave overnight and in the morning your oats are ready to go!

 For some, just the cookie butter might provide enough flavor in these oats.
 But why not take it one more step?
 Add a little fruit and it’ll be truly great!

 Some of my favorite fruits to add (so far) are: blueberries, banana, peaches, nectarines, and raspberries.
 Try one or more than one, it’s easy to mix and match!

 Substitute oat milk for another non-dairy alternative.
 Oat milk is a little thicker so you might need an extra splash.
 But you'll love the creaminess!

 I tried this once, with sliced banana in peanut butter oats.
 And my granddaughter, with the unfiltered honesty of a 4-year-old, told me it was “a little bit disgusting”.
 LOL.
 Basically what happens is the banana gets kind of slimy as it sits in the liquid overnight.
 So if you are picky about textures (which is everyone in my family) then I recommend you add the fruit at the time you are going to eat the oats.